David L. Grange: Activities in retirement

 In December 1999, Grange published a critique of the Army's obsolete way of measuring unit readiness in the Armed Forces Journal.
 He then led a group of Army officers who wrote a book on improving force structure; Air-Mech-Strike: Asymmetric Maneuver Warfare for the 21st Century.
 He later served as the executive vice president and chief operating officer of the McCormick Foundation in Chicago.

 In September 2005, Grange became the foundation's president and chief executive officer.
 In May 2009, Grange became CEO of Pharmaceutical Product Development, a Contract Research Organization based in North Carolina.
 Grange retired as CEO of PPD in May 2011.

-Grange founded Osprey Global Solutions, a consulting firm and government contractor that offers logistics, intelligence, medical, security training, armament sales, financial forensics, construction and other services.
-And also philanthropic services through the Osprey Relief Foundation.
-Grange also is the CEO of Osprey Armament, which develops specialized weapons and conducts beginner to advanced training at the Osprey Training Center in Council, North Carolina.
+Grange founded Osprey Global Solutions, a consulting firm and government contractor that offers logistics, intelligence, medical, security training, armament sales, financial forensics and construction services as well as philanthropic services through the Osprey Relief Foundation.
+Grange also served as the CEO of Osprey Armament, and conducts beginner to advanced training at the Osprey Training Center in Council, North Carolina.

-In March 2011, just as the Libyan civil war was intensifying, Grange realized that Libya could be a lucrative new market.
+In March 2011, just as the Libyan civil war was intensifying, Grange realized Libya could be a lucrative new market.
 Tyler Drumheller, a former CIA clandestine officer, who at the time had a consulting firm, advised Grange.
 Grange, Drumheller and Sidney Blumenthal worked on the Libya memos with Cody Shearer, a longtime Clinton family friend and Democratic political operative for the United States Department of State.
 Grange provided information operations expertise and "ground truth" geopolitical consultancy to Senior Executives in both public and private sectors.
-The expeditionary security assessments were conducted throughout Middle East, North Africa and Asia Pacific Rim, providing critical strategic value to public and private sector decision makers.
+The expeditionary security assessments were conducted throughout the Middle East, North Africa and Asia Pacific Rim, providing critical strategic value to public and private sector decision makers.
 During the Libyan Civil War (2011–present) Osprey Global Solutions sought to build field hospitals in Libya and train the country's national police after the fall of Muammar el-Qaddafi.
 In 2015, national news reporting on the Secretary of State Hillary Clinton's 2012 email controversy highlighted that Grange was requested by private sector executives to provide his subject matter expertise for Libya.